 Daniel likes spending time with foodie friends, cooking dinners, hunting and fishing.
 Travel and family are also important ingredients in Daniels life and some of his major sources of inspiration.

 “My passion is the profession and a healthy body.
 I am very interested in the nutritional value in the food I cook and I take great care with what I eat personally.
 The profession itself is great as you are able to work close to your guests and be there throughout their experience”.

 Daniels advice to aspiring chefs is to taste everything, not to be cocky and first and foremost; to listen.
 A notebook is a must!

-“A great memory I’d like to share is when I was doing work experience and Tom Sjöstedt was at the pass, cooking up competition dishes for Chef of the Year 2007.
+“A great memory I’d like to share is when I was doing work experience and Tom Sjöstedt was at the pass, cooking up dishes for the Chef of the Year competition in 2007.
 When he was finished I got to taste the dish, which was awesome”.